 LPF Kiddies Club (CIC) is a not for profit out of School Club founded by Carmel Britto in 2013.
-We are based in Abbey Wood, Royal Borough of Greenwich and we support local children aged 5 to 14 years old to fulfil their potential through education, mentorship and personal development training.
+We are based in the Abbey Wood and Thamesmead areas of the Royal Borough of Greenwich and we support local children aged 5 to 14 years old to fulfill their potential through education, mentorship and personal development training.
 We create opportunities for children and young people to develop the functional and life skills needed to improve their life chances, eradicate poverty, raise their achievement levels and become future leaders.

 Our company has been founded on the belief that every child matters and should: Feel safe, adopt healthy lifestyles, achieve and enjoy, make a positive contribution and develop skills for the future.